DeanoBurrito/northport/README.md

 - Physical memory manager (does page frame allocation, in single or multiple pages).
 - Paging support (4 or 5 levels).
 - GDT and IDT implementations.
 IDT implementation is nothing unique, but something I think is quite cool.
 - Simple heap for the kernel.
-It's a linkedlist style heap for now.
+It's a linked list style (for now).
 - Support for simple devices: IO/APIC, Local APIC, PS2 controller/keyboard/mouse, 8254 PIT.
 - Scheduler, with support multiple cores.
 - Stack traces.
 These can be printed with symbol names of the currently running program (including kernel), and will demangle c++ names.